This documentation covers a development version of IPython. The development version may differ significantly from the latest stable release.

 - Integrated access to the pdb debugger and the Python profiler.

-The Command line interface inherits all the above functionality and posses
+The Command line interface inherits the above functionality and adds

 - real multi-line editing.